 Book Discussions & Literary Events

-The Library offers a variety of book discussion groups for adult readers, as well as poetry readings and other literary events.
-New participants are always welcome, so please consider joining us!
+A variety of book discussion groups are open to adult readers, as well as poetry readings and other literary events.
+New participants are always welcome, so please consider joining us.

 Scholar’s Picks meets from September-November, March-June usually on the third Wednesday of the month at 7 p.m.
 Registration is suggested but not required; register here or call 563-3618.
 Books are available at the Circulation Desk one month before the discussion.